Baltic Germans: Autonomy

 The Baltic provinces remained autonomous and were self-governed by the local Baltic nobility.
 Until the imperial reforms of the 1880s, local government was in the hands of the landtag of each province, in which only members of the matriculated Baltic nobility held membership and cities were ruled by German burgomasters.

-Between 1710 and approximately 1880 Baltic German ruling class enjoyed great autonomy from the Imperial government and achieved great political influence in the Imperial court.
-Starting from the 18th century Baltic German nobility also assumed some leading posts in the Russian imperial government.
+Between 1710 and approximately 1880, the Baltic German ruling class enjoyed great autonomy from the Imperial government and achieved great political influence in the Imperial court.
+Starting from the 18th century, the Baltic German nobility also assumed some leading posts in the Russian imperial government.

 Germans, other than the local estate-owners, mainly lived in the cities, such as Riga, Reval, Dorpat, Pernau and Mitau.
 As late as the mid-19th century, the population of many of these cities still had a German majority, with Estonian, Latvian or Jewish minorities.
 By 1867, Riga's population was 42.9% German.
 Until the late 19th century, most of the professional and learned classes in the region, the literati, were Germans.

 German political and cultural autonomy ceased in the 1880s, when Russification replaced German administration and schooling with the usage of Russian.
 After 1885 provincial governors usually were Russians.